-External accreditation is a key aspect of the new customer service ethos at Unilever and the Foundation Certificate is designed as an entry route into the Institute's Professional Awards.
+External accreditation is a key aspect of the new customer service ethos at Unilever and the Foundation Certificate is designed as an entry route into the .

 "Our customer service will become much more professional thanks to the Awards,” says Unilever supply chain skills and capabilities advisor, Marilyn Smith.
-“We are already seeing a cultural shift take hold, driving home the message that everyone in the business has a customer - be that a retailer or a colleague from another department.
+“We are already seeing a cultural shift take hold, driving home the message that - be that a retailer or a colleague from another department.